pygospa/styleguides/README.md

 #### Contributing

 Know of any more?
 Contributions are welcome and appreciated.
-Let's grow this list into a useful resource.

 ### Ruby
 * [GitHub Ruby Styleguide](https://github.com/styleguide/ruby)